*Greetings, Delvers!*

 The sorcerers decided that creating soldiers of draconic origin would be the best option, for dragons were tough a powerful, especially with their breath weapons.
 But after years of experimentations, they could not crate a humanoid that of pure dragon blood.
 They were either mutated horribly or were uncontrollable.

 Finally, someone floated the idea of making a fusion between humans and dragons to create a more stable hearty creature that was still powerful, intelligent, and, most importantly, able to have loyalty to the empire instilled within them.
-After decades of trials, where humans and dragon blood were mixed, the first draconians were created.
+After decades of trials, where humans and dragon blood were mixed, the first Draconians were created.
 There were found to be every bit as intelligent as humans.
 Most importantly, they were loyal and willing to fight for their country.
-By the time a century had passed, there were hundreds of male and female draconians living in the empire, with most serving in the military.
-Today, draconians live in the empire as free citizens.
+By the time a century had passed, there were hundreds of male and female Draconians living in the empire, with most serving in the military.
+Today, Draconians live in the empire as free citizens.

-Over time, a rising sentiment grew among not only the draconians but of the citizens of the empire, that the draconians were equal and should be free to pursue their lives as they see fit rather than being forced to serve in the military.
+Over time, a rising sentiment grew among not only the Draconians but of the citizens of the empire, that the Draconians were equal and should be free to pursue their lives as they see fit rather than being forced to serve in the military.
 Most stayed within their roles in the military, but slowly over time, some went their own way, even moving out of the empire to seek their fortunes elsewhere.

 Draconians breed by means of copulation.
 Unlike humans, however, the females will, after impregnation, lay their egs in a clutch usually numbering 2-8 eggs that hatch in four months.
 The must be kept in a dark, warm, moist environment and tended to religiously if they have any chance of hatching successfully.
 Draconians age at the same rate as humans after that.